microsoft/ApplicationInsights-JS/tools/chrome-debug-extension/README.md

 ## Contributing to the tool

-This tool is internally open sourced - if you would like to make a contribution, `INSERT_PROCESS_HERE`
+This tool is internally open sourced - if you would like to make a contribution, please follow the process [here](https://github.com/microsoft/ApplicationInsights-JS/tree/master#contributing)